karel-brinda/Phylign/readme.md

 > K. Břinda, L. Lima, S. Pignotti, N. Quinones-Olvera, K. Salikhov, R. Chikhi, G. Kucherov, Z. Iqbal, and M. Baym. **[Efficient and Robust Search of Microbial Genomes via Phylogenetic Compression.](https://doi.org/10.1101/2023.04.15.536996)** *bioRxiv* 2023.04.15.536996, 2023. https://doi.org/10.1101/2023.04.15.536996

+## Dependencies

+MOF-Search requires a standard desktop or laptop computer with an \*nix system, and can be run also on a cluster.
+The minimal hardware requirements are *12 GB RAM* and approximately *120 GB of disk space* (102 GB for the database and a margin for the intermediate files).

 ## Installation

-MOF-Search requires a standard desktop or laptop computer and can be run also on a cluster.
-The minimal hardware requirements are

 ### Step 1: Install dependencies